 Housing costs in Spring Valley are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Spring Valley is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Spring Valley isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Spring Valley are a mix of both white- and blue-collar jobs.
 Overall, Spring Valley is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Spring Valley who work in office and administrative support (16.68%), management occupations (10.37%), and sales jobs (9.99%).
+There are especially a lot of people living in Spring Valley who work in office and administrative support (14.14%), sales jobs (9.55%), and management occupations (9.32%).

-The population of Spring Valley overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Spring Valley, 22.59% have at least a bachelor's degree.
+The education level of Spring Valley citizens is a little higher than the average for US cities and towns: 24.74% of adults in Spring Valley have at least a bachelor's degree.

-Spring Valley is a very ethnically-diverse town.
+Spring Valley is an extremely ethnically-diverse town.
 The people who call Spring Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Spring Valley residents report their race to be White, followed by Black or African-American.
 Spring Valley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 33.32% of the town’s residents.
-Important ancestries of people in Spring Valley include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 35.48% of the town’s residents.
+Important ancestries of people in Spring Valley include Irish, English, Italian, and Assyrian/Chaldean/Syriac.

 The most common language spoken in Spring Valley is English.
 Other important languages spoken here include Spanish and Tagalog.